Uncategorized

 15-Year Cost Without Maintenance

 Without maintenance, emergency repairs cost $2,500, while higher energy use adds $1,800.
-The system fails early and requires a $4,000 replacement in Year 9.
-This brings the total cost to $8,300, along with years of reduced efficiency.
+The system breaks down early and needs to be replaced for $4,000 in Year 9.
+This adds up to $8,300 and years of lower efficiency.

 What Happens If I Skip Maintenance?

-Neglecting your tankless water heater triggers a cascade of progressive problems that compound over time, each making the next issue more likely and more expensive:
+If you don't take care of your tankless water heater, it will cause a series of problems that get worse over time, making each one more likely and more expensive:

 Frequently Asked Questions

-At SCR Pro Solutions, we make tankless water heater maintenance straightforward and stress-free for Edmonton homeowners, keeping track of your service schedule, showing up on time, and providing honest recommendations without pressure.
+At SCR Pro Solutions, we make it easy and stress-free for homeowners in Edmonton to take care of their tankless water heaters.
+We keep track of your service schedule, show up on time, and provide you honest advice without putting you under pressure.